Sharps Container Disposal

 1) Place all needles and sharps in a verified sharps disposal container immediately after use.

-2) Overfilling containers increase risk of injury, so when 3/4 full, follow community guidelines on getting rid of the sharps container.
+2) Overfilling containers increases risk of injury, so when 3/4 full, follow community guidelines on getting rid of the sharps container.

 3) Storage requirements and community guidelines vary by location.
 Please check your state page for a full list of regulatory requirements.